mschmidt3/zero_to_gans/README.md

 RuntimeError: stack expects each tensor to be equal size, but got [3, 150, 150] at entry 0 and [3, 141, 150] at entry 241
 ´´´

-After adding `tt.Resize(150)` to the Compose function did not fix the rrror.
+Adding `tt.Resize(150)` to the Compose function did not fix the error.

 ´´´
 stats = ((0.43531275, 0.46185786, 0.4556407), (0.26646963, 0.26392624, 0.29387024))
 train_tfms = tt.Compose([tt.RandomCrop(32, padding=4, padding_mode='reflect'),